JobHero/hermes-messenger/README.md

 var Hermes = require('hermes-messenger'); // If using Browserify
 var Hermes = window.HermesMessenger;      // Also exports onto window

+// Only has ability to recieve/respond to https://gojobhero.com
+var hermes = new Hermes(null, 'https://gojobhero.com');

 var hermes = new Hermes(document.querySelector('iframe').contentWindow, '*');

 // Send a message to an iframe hermes.send({ message: 'Testing Rainbows!' });